20 Books We Bet You Never Knew Were Banned

 The Grapes of Wrath

 John Steinbeck’s work of fiction was based on the reality of the Dust Bowl that left migrants homeless and in search of work.
 In Kern County, California, where the protagonists land, the real-life county board of supervisors didn’t appreciate the author’s portrayal of how locals didn’t help migrants.
 A 1939 vote removed The Grapes of Wrath from the area’s schools and libraries.
-If you aren’t a fan either, check out these 9 new books that are better than the classics.

 To Kill a Mockingbird